-Guide explaining installation mechanisms along with both CLI and NETCONF examples.
+Guide to installation mechanisms along with CLI, NETCONF and gNMI examples.

-The CLI southbound plugin enables the Frinx UniConfig to communicate with CLI devices that do not speak NETCONF or any other programmatic API.
+The CLI southbound plugin allows UniConfig to communicate with CLI devices that do not support NETCONF or other programmatic APIs.
 The CLI service module uses YANG models and implements a translation logic to send and receive structured data to and from CLI devices.

-UniConfig-native CLI allows user configuration of CLI-enabled devices using YANG models that describe configuration commands.
-In UniConfig-native CLI deployment translation units are defined only by YANG models and device-specific characteristics that are used for parsing and serialization of commands.
-Afterwards, readers and writers are automatically created and provided to translation registry - user doesn’t write them individually.
-YANG models can be constructed by following of well-defined rules that are explained in Developer Guide.
+In a UniConfig-native CLI deployment, translation units are defined only by YANG models and device-specific characteristics used for parsing and serializing commands.
+Readers and writers are automatically created and provided to the translation registry (i.e., the user does not need to write them individually).

-Network management protocols are used in southbound API of UniConfig Lighty distribution for device installation and communication.
-Currently, following protocols are supported:
+Network management protocols are used in the southbound API of the UniConfig Lighty distribution to install and communicate with devices.

 - NETCONF (Network Configuration Protocol)

 - SSH / TELNET